 “I decided to endorse early because I wanted to use my endorsement to help his campaign,” Konfrst explained.
 She said she did not want to “just add my name to a list.”

 And it seems she isn’t the only one to endorse this early.
 According to a tally from Iowa Starting Line, over two hundred public figures and organizations in Iowa have endorsed candidates in the race for president.
-Of that list, seventeen are members of the Iowa legislature.
+Of that list, seventeen are members of the Iowa General Assembly.

 “I was hearing from campaigns and candidates…we were all hearing from them,” Konfrst said about the process she undertook to choose her candidate.
 She said she spoke with Cory Booker in October 2018 and that she wanted to elevate a candidate whose beliefs and values align with her.